 Whether you are communicating with an administrative assistant, a receptionist, a faculty member, or an admissions representative, always be perfectly polite and professional in all interactions, with everyone!
 Not only is such conduct critical in terms of your own developing professionalism, but we know of applicants who have had a recommender rescind their agreement to write a letter and other applicants whose application has been tossed into the "Denied" stack due to a single presumptuous or discourteous phone / email interaction.

 Some professional programs require that you apply through a central application service, or CAS - e.g., CASPA for physician assistant, PTCAS for physical therapy, OTCAS for occupational therapy - whereas others require that you apply directly to the program itself instead of through a CAS.
-Therefore, if you are applying to both CAS and non-CAS programs, your letters of recommendation will need to submitted in more than one way.
+If you are applying to both CAS and non-CAS programs, your letters of recommendation will need to submitted in more than one way.